 Looking for somewhere to call home for a few days during your Sonoma weekend?
 Whether you’re looking for a romantic getaway in Northern California or an active place to stay, you have numerous options.
 Here are my recommendations for Sonoma lodging:

-AutoCamp Russian River – This is a fun place to stay in Sonoma if you want to stay in the outdoors while having access to modern amenities.
+AutoCamp Russian River – This is a fun place to stay in Sonoma if you want to stay outdoors while having access to modern amenities.
 You can stay in renovated Airstream campers or luxury tents, and you’ll sleep in plush beds. (rates start at $289 per night; book your room on Booking.com or Hotels.com)

 Don’t feel like staying in a hotel during your weekend in Sonoma?
 Here are several Airbnbs I recommend if you want a private, cozy feel to your Sonoma lodging.